Brian M. Fagan

-Brian Murray Fagan (1 August 1936 – 1 July 2025) was a British author of popular archaeology books and a professor emeritus of Anthropology at the University of California, Santa Barbara.
+Brian Murray Fagan (1 August 1936 – 1 July 2025) was a British author of popular archaeology books and a professor emeritus of anthropology at the University of California, Santa Barbara.

 Background

-Fagan was born on 1 August 1936 in England, where he received his childhood education at Rugby School.
-He attended Pembroke College, Cambridge, where he studied archaeology and anthropology (BA 1959, MA 1962, PhD 1965).
+Fagan was born on 1 August 1936 in Birmingham, and he attended Rugby School.
+He went on to Pembroke College, Cambridge, where he studied archaeology and anthropology (BA 1959, MA 1962, PhD 1965).
 His doctoral thesis was titled "Some Iron Age cultures of the Southern Province, Northern Rhodesia, with special reference to the Kalomo Culture".
-He spent six years as Keeper of Prehistory at the Livingstone Museum in Zambia, Central Africa, and moved to the USA in 1966.
+He spent six years as keeper of prehistory at the Livingstone Museum in Zambia, Central Africa, and moved to the USA in 1966.

 Academic career

-Fagan was Visiting Associate Professor of Anthropology at the University of Illinois Urbana-Champaign, in 1966/67, and was appointed Professor of Anthropology at the University of California, Santa Barbara, in 1967.
+Fagan was visiting associate professor of anthropology at the University of Illinois Urbana-Champaign, in 1966/67, and was appointed Professor of Anthropology at the University of California, Santa Barbara, in 1967.

 Fagan was an archaeological generalist, with expertise in the broad issues of human prehistory.
-He was the author or editor of 46 books, including seven widely used undergraduate college texts.
+He was the author or editor of 46 books, including seven undergraduate college texts.
 Fagan contributed over 100 specialist papers to many national and international journals.
-He was a Contributing Editor to Archaeology Worldwide, American Archaeology and Discover Archaeology magazines, and formerly wrote a regular column for Archaeology Magazine.
-He served on the Editorial Boards of six academic and general periodicals and had many popular magazine credits, including Scientific American and Gentleman's Quarterly.
+He was a contributing editor to Archaeology Worldwide, American Archaeology and Discover Archaeology magazines, and formerly wrote a regular column for Archaeology Magazine.
+He was on the editorial boards of six academic and general periodicals, and contributed to Scientific American and Gentleman's Quarterly.

-Unlike most scholars at research universities, Fagan chose to regularly teach large introductory archaeology classes to undergraduates at Santa Barbara.
-Avoiding traditional lecture formats, he experimented with technology to provide basic information as early as the 1970s, leaving his class periods for wide ranging discussions of interest to students.
+Fagan chose to teach introductory archaeology to large undergraduate classes at Santa Barbara.
+Avoiding traditional lecture formats, he experimented with technology from the 1970s to provide basic information, leaving his class periods for wide-ranging discussions of interest to students.

-In conjunction with this interest in college teaching, Fagan began writing an extensive series of archaeology textbooks beginning in 1972 that are still in print in recent editions decades after their initial publication.
+In conjunction with this interest in college teaching, Fagan began writing a series of archaeology textbooks beginning in 1972 that are still in print.
 These include In the Beginning (13th edition, 2013, with Nadia Durrani), People of the Earth (15th edition, 2018, with Nadia Durrani), Ancient North America (5th edition, 2019), Ancient Lives (7th edition, 2020, with Nadia Durrani), World Prehistory (9th edition, 2016, with Nadia Durrani), Ancient Civilizations (4th edition, 2016, with Chris Scarre), and Archaeology: A Brief Introduction (12th edition, 2016, with Nadia Durrani).
+These are designed for beginners.
+His approach melds traditional cultural history with more recent approaches, with an emphasis on writing historical narrative using archaeological data and sources from other disciplines.

-Fagan had been an archaeological consultant for many organisations, including National Geographic Society, Time-Life, Encyclopædia Britannica, and Microsoft Encarta.
-He had lectured extensively about archaeology and other subjects throughout the world at many venues, including the Cleveland Museum of Natural History, the National Geographic Society, the San Francisco City Lecture Program, the Smithsonian Institution, and the Getty Conservation Institute.
+Fagan was an archaeological consultant for organisations including National Geographic Society, Time-Life, Encyclopædia Britannica, and Microsoft Encarta.
+He lectured about archaeology and other subjects at venues including the Cleveland Museum of Natural History, the National Geographic Society, the San Francisco City Lecture Program, the Smithsonian Institution, and the Getty Conservation Institute.